Stephanie Wake-Edwards © Jeremy Knowles

 Stephanie Wake-Edwards

-In concert, she has performed Handel’s "Messiah" with the Toronto Symphony Orchestra, Mahler’s Symphony No. 3 with Semyon Bychkov at the Royal Festival Hall in London, Vivaldi’s Stabat Mater at the Grafenegg Festival in Austria, "Messiah" in Dubai with the Astana Symphony Orchestra, as well as recitals at Wigmore Hall, Opéra national de Bordeaux and Oxford International Song Festival.
+In concert, she has performed Handel’s "Messiah" with the Toronto Symphony Orchestra; Mahler’s Symphony No. 3 with Semyon Bychkov at the Royal Festival Hall in London; Vivaldi’s Stabat Mater at the Grafenegg Festival in Austria; "Messiah" in Dubai with the Astana Symphony Orchestra, as well as recitals at Wigmore Hall, Opéra national de Bordeaux and Oxford Lieder Festival.

-Based in Berlin, Stephanie Wake-Edwards recently recorded selections of Fanny Hensel (née Mendelssohn) at the Mendelssohn house in Leipzig, including some works never before recorded.
-She graduated from the University of York with a bachelor's degree in Sociology with Social Psychology followed by a master's degree in Vocal Studies with Alex Ashworth at the Royal Academy of Music, where she is an Associate.
+Stephanie Wake-Edwards recently recorded selections of Fanny Hensel (née Mendelssohn) at the Mendelssohn house in Leipzig, including some works never before recorded.
+She graduated from the University of York with a BA in Sociology with Social Psychology followed by a Masters Degree in Vocal Studies with Alex Ashworth at the Royal Academy of Music, where she is an Associate.

 concerts featuring Stephanie Wake-Edwards